Skip to main content

 11.

 Drop Bags: 500 km racers can give us a drop that will be available at Jockfall, Lansjärv, Nattavaara and then Överkalix (finish line) again.
 Drop bags may have a maximum weight of 20 kg.
+Athletes in the 185 km race can give us a drop bag for Jockfall.

 20 and 50 km athletes can hand in a drop bag (just before the start at the start line) for the 20 km aid station/finish.
 50 km athletes can hand in a second drop bag for the finish.